Photo by Tom McCorkle for The Washington Post

 This colorful, hearty salad is case in point.
 One evening I found myself staring down a near-empty refrigerator with just some steamed green beans leftover from a previous meal and a lonely wedge of radicchio.
 I probably would not have otherwise thought to put these two ingredients together, but serendipity did it for me.
 I cut the crisp, cool beans into bite-size pieces and sliced thinly the radicchio.
 As I tossed them together, I took pleasure in how their hues, textures and tastes played off one another so perfectly.

 Then I reached for some pantry staples: red onion to add a zingy bite to the salad, and oil, vinegar and mustard to make a robust, tangy dressing.
 I thought some crunch was in order, so I toasted some walnuts (which I pretty much always have in my freezer) and tossed those in at the end.

-The result was unexpectedly delightful, a bold salad that is now in regular rotation in my home all year long.
+The result was unexpectedly delightful, a bold green bean and radicchio salad that is now in regular rotation in my home all year long.
 It’s a dish born of circumstance, but one that is well worth planning for.

 12 ounces thin green beans (haricots verts), trimmed

 3 tablespoons walnut oil or extra-virgin olive oil

 1 tablespoon white wine vinegar